-As part of our Manual Testing Training, you will learn various Testing Terminologies aligned to ISTQB standards.
+As part of our Software Tester Course, you will learn various Testing Terminologies aligned to ISTQB standards.
 We have complied & logically grouped a list of Testing Terminologies whilst referring to ISTQB Glossary that are significant and perhaps used at work place where ISTQB standards are practiced.

 Testing: The process consisting of all life cycle activities, both static and dynamic, concerned

 with planning, preparation and evaluation of software products and related work products

 to determine that they satisfy specified requirements, to demonstrate that they are fit for

 Dynamic testing: Testing that involves the execution of the software of a component or

 Static testing: Testing of a component or system at specification or implementation level

 without execution of that software, e.g. reviews

 Black box testing: Testing, either functional or non-functional, without reference to the

 Test Process: The fundamental test process comprises test planning and control, test analysis